parlock/flymap/README.md

 ## TODO

 - Implement Simconnect for getting planes position
-- Import Airport/Runway data for overlay on openstreetmaps
 - Search for airports and charts
 - Simbrief integration for flight plan rendering on the map
 - More to come!